WPChill/strong-testimonials/readme.txt

 Need help matching your theme?
 Got some weird spacing or floating?
 I'm here to help.

-For ultimate control and seamless integration, any template can be copied to your theme and customized.
-(A tutorial and more templates coming soon.)
+For ultimate control and seamless integration, any template can be copied to your theme and customized (a tutorial and more templates coming soon).
+There is also a template function that can display any View.

 = Recommended =